-I spied the bacon in the fridge and within a few minutes I had a couple strips of that bacon sizzling on the stove.
+I spied the bacon in the fridge and within a few minutes, I had a couple strips of that bacon sizzling on the stove.
 (Although, I did consider adding a full pound of bacon and calling this an indulgence instead of a vegetable side dish.
-Of course, I might not have felt as justified downing a good size brownie for dessert after eating half a pound of bacon on my own.)
+So, feel free to use a liberal hand with your own bacon addition.)
 These green beans are a delicious vegetable side dish with just enough smoky bacon flavor to add something special to any meal.

 Most of my family gave these green beans two thumbs up.
 However, my youngest has recently decided that cooked green things are “not his favorite” at all.
 This absolutely cracks me up, because this is the child who begs for green smoothies every single day.

 Kitchen Tip: I use this skillet to make this recipe.
 (It’s my favorite pan and I use it almost every day!)

 - 1 pound fresh green beans or haricot vert

 - optional: 1/4 teaspoon freshly ground black pepper

 - 1/2 small red onion thinly sliced, about 1/2 cup

 - Warm a large skillet on the stove over medium-high heat.
 Cook the bacon and then place the cooked bacon strips on a paper towel-lined plate to drain.
 There should be about a tablespoon of oil remaining in the skillet.
 (If there is more than that, drain off the excess.
 If there isn't a tablespoon's worth of oil, add a pat of butter to the skillet.)